 - The windows installed in the side slopes can be prone to leaks if not sealed properly.

 A shed roof, unlike the rest we’ve described, is only a single slope.
 You’ll commonly see them on barns, sheds, lean-tos, cabins, or even some mid-century modern home designs.
 It’s a simple design, but effective for water and snow shed, hence the name.
-It can protect structures from standing water without the need for a full pitched roof.
+The roof shape helps protect structures from standing water without the need for a full pitched roof.

 Pros of Shed Roofs

 - Roofers can complete the installation of a shed roof with fewer materials, in less time, making it incredibly cost-effective.

-- Works with many materials such as cedar shakes, metal panels or shingles, asphalt shingles, roll roofing, or even clay tiles.
+- Works with many materials such as cedar shakes, metal shingles or panels, asphalt shingles, roll roofing, or even clay tiles.

 - Highly prevents any standing water.